c4ss1uslab/digitalgarden/src/site/notes/book-zine - viable pathways/0) intro - viable pathways book-zine.md

 despite tons of speculation, scams, misleading marketing, degens, incels and other forms of unhealthy behavior, many people in the [[web3\|web3]] space are keenly aware of this and have been building in this direction for a long time.

-something i realized through [[naruto (anime)\|naruto]] (believe it! "the cycle of hatred") and [[tbprocessed/base notes/ventures - general/SEEDS\|SEEDS]] is that we don't need yet another revolution, but a renaissance. if people are excluded, left out, that breeds division and hatred. if they are included, invited into new civilizations with a different set of values, where they can have a different experience of reality - one not of command and control, but of empathy and care - where *by design* they're taken care of and their power is gradually decentralized and shifted into the community, we have a chance to change through a change of heart.
+something i realized through [[naruto (anime)\|naruto]] (believe it! "the cycle of hatred") and [[tbprocessed/base notes/ventures - general/SEEDS (ecosystem)\|SEEDS (ecosystem)]] is that we don't need yet another revolution, but a renaissance. if people are excluded, left out, that breeds division and hatred. if they are included, invited into new civilizations with a different set of values, where they can have a different experience of reality - one not of command and control, but of empathy and care - where *by design* they're taken care of and their power is gradually decentralized and shifted into the community, we have a chance to change through a change of heart.

 so we don't care about regeneration just because we need to take care of earth in order to survive as a species. regeneration is the process through which us and nature unfold. if we don't regenerate (heal) ourselves, our relationships, our institutions, there's no way we can flourish and thrive.